 Aug 09, 2021

-You can expect to pay your tiler between $60 to $150 per m2 to lay your tiles, though the final figure will depend on the experience of your tiler, your choice of tiles, and the complexity of the installation.
+You can expect to pay your tiler between $60 to $150 per m2 to lay your tiles, though the final figure will depend on their experience, your choice of tiles, and the complexity of the installation.

 As a rule of thumb, more intricate or labour-intensive projects will set you back more.
 For example, a herringbone pattern will cost more than staggered brick.
-So don’t hire a tiler just yet, read on for a full breakdown of price across tiles, installation, maintenance and more.
+So don’t hire an expert just yet, read on for a full breakdown of price across tiles, installation, maintenance and more.

 Did you know you’ll spend over two years of your life in the bathroom?